Taglia01allinot/Taglia-s-Gaming-Pad/README.md

 ## PCB
 Here is the PCB of my Pad! it was made in KiCad 9.0.
-Some little easter eggs have been added to the board as text, like a couple of memes, a phrase in my nativa language and my Pad's name
+Some little easter eggs have been added to the board as text, like a couple of memes, a phrase in my native language and my Pad's name

 Schematic

 <img src=assets/schematic.png alt="Schematic" width="300"/>

 PCB

 <img src=assets/pcb.png alt="Schematic" width="300"/>

 The keyswitch footprints used are Cherry MX1 switches